build-wars/gwmultilaunch/trunk/readme.txt

 v0.5RC (2009/05/22)
   * Dual releases now, one for 32-bit windows, one for 64-bit windows
   * Rewrote large portion of handle managing code to be 64-bit compatible
-  * Misc speedups in HandleManager
+  * Misc speed-ups in "HandleManager.cs"

 v0.45b (2009/05/17)
   * Fixed bug introduced with implementing gw.dat unlocking affecting normal operations in Vista 64-bit